Victor-369/KataMarsRoverMission/README.md

 private $percentage = 40;
 ```

 The higher the values you write, the longer then obstacle list will take to generate.
-Percentage is the amount of obstacles Rover will find based on area (maxX * maxY).
+Percentage is the amount of obstacles that will exists on area (maxX * maxY).

 <br>

 ## Recommendations
-Start with a small area to work with, like 10x10 and a percentage of 30.
+Start with a small area to work with, like 5x5 and a percentage of 30.
 This will give you an idea of how this project works.